boldingd/EclipsePhaseContent/Locus.md

 And even then, if you're a well-heeled co-op that people support, you can probably get away with it — as the "Toybox" cooperative does.)

 Party drugs, weird morphs, lurid personal mods, and assault weapons; it's all allowed on Locus — although availability might be an issue, given their more sluggish economy.
-And antisocial usages will get you rep hits, and a possible "collective reaction."
+(Of course, antisocial usage will get you rep hits, and a possible "collective reaction.")

 ## Unrestricted Technology